codesandbox/codesandbox-client/packages/homepage/content/articles/creating-a-parallel-offline-extensible-browser-based-bundler-for-codesandbox/index.md

 rethink the bundling process if we want to support libraries like Vue, plus it would give me the chance to improve the bundler.

-#### Webpack in the browser
+#### webpack in the browser

-My first idea was to make [Webpack](https://github.com/webpack/webpack) work in the browser.
-Almost all existing CLIs already use Webpack and it would require no work to add a new loader if it already works with Webpack.
+My first idea was to make [`webpack`](https://github.com/webpack/webpack) work in the browser.
+Almost all existing CLIs already use `webpack` and it would require no work to add a new loader if it already works with `webpack`.
 Exporting to a `webpack.config.js` for the download function would also be effortless and users would be able to provide their own config.
 Sounds like the perfect scenario, right?
 For me as well!
 It sounds too good to be true, and it turned out to be.

-I got Webpack running in the browser, however the bundle size was 3.5MB uglified.
+I got `webpack` running in the browser, however the bundle size was 3.5MB uglified.
 I had to provide many polyfills and compilation threw a dozen warnings because of dynamic requires.
 Furthermore, only half of the loaders worked.
-Webpack assumes a [Node](https://github.com/nodejs/node) environment, and it turned out that the cost to simulate that environment was (in my opinion) too big for the advantages gained from it.
+`webpack` assumes a [Node](https://github.com/nodejs/node) environment, and it turned out that the cost to simulate that environment was (in my opinion) too big for the advantages gained from it.
 My second reason is that CodeSandbox is a very specific platform, and if we build the bundler ourselves we can completely optimize for that platform.

-#### Webpack Loader API in the browser
+#### webpack Loader API in the browser

-My second idea was to write my own bundler, but with a loader API very close to Webpack.
-The advantage of this is that the bundler "feels" like Webpack, but is optimized for a browser environment.
-Writing loaders would be very easy; we can just take an existing Webpack loader, strip all SSR, Node and production logic away and it _should_ work in CodeSandbox.
+My second idea was to write my own bundler, but with a loader API very close to `webpack`.
+The advantage of this is that the bundler "feels" like `webpack`, but is optimized for a browser environment.
+Writing loaders would be very easy; we can just take an existing `webpack` loader, strip all SSR, Node and production logic away and it _should_ work in CodeSandbox.
 Another **big** advantage is that we assume a browser environment, so we can abuse browser APIs like [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) and code splitting!